MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 I want as many people as possible to have access to this technique, so I've posted it under the MIT license.
 Please feel free to use this code for anything you want, free from any restrictions whatsoever.
 I only ask that if you make something, please show me!

+The cat in this post is named Mitski and she approves of you using her image as the new standard reference image for image processing papers.

 # Contact me

 If you use my code to make your own magic windows, I'd love to see them!
 I'm on Twitter at [@mferraro89](https://twitter.com/mferraro89).
 I will gladly help if you get stuck!